Skip to main content

 Introduction

-T-System LLM Serving have an API Interface compatible with OpenAI's Chat, Completion, Vision and Embedding API.
+The T-Systems LLM Serving has an API Interface compatible with OpenAI's Chat, Completion, Vision, Audio and Embedding API.
 It ensures seamless integration and functionality that matches the capabilities of the original API.
-The tutorials bellow will show you how to use the low level OpenAI python package with our service.
-Although it demonstrate a compatibility of our API with OpenAI, for RAG use case especially please check our Llama-Index and LangChain intergration section.
+The tutorials below shows you how to use the python package with our service.

-If you want to look up the POST/GET API endpoints instead, please have a look at the Https API Reference here and here.
+If you want to look up the raw POST/GET API endpoints instead, because you would like to use another programming language, please have a look at the HTTPS API Reference here.

 Step 0: Install openai package